Using the find APIs and immediate mode#

 perf_results[0].memory); //workspace size

 This call sequence is only run once per session, as it’s inherently expensive.
-Within the sequence, miopenFindConvolution*() is the most expensive call. miopenFindConvolution*() caches its own results on disk so the subsequent calls during the same MIOpen session run faster.
+Within the sequence, miopenFindConvolution*() is the most expensive call. miopenFindConvolution*() caches its own results on disk so subsequent calls during the same MIOpen session run faster.

 Immediate mode#